Jhonen Vasquez: Style

-Many of the characters in Vasquez's cartoons are usually highly geometric and thin, nearly to the point of being stick figures with heavy black outlines.
-The protagonists in his comics are typically mentally unstable characters who live in dysfunctional societies, and whose manias are able to speak through inanimate objects.
-His storylines tend to follow the basic black comedy formula.
-His art style is very edgy and eccentric, and smiley faces are often found in his artwork, trying to evoke an ironic sense of happiness in a world of chaos and darkness.
-Vasquez's writing often conveys misanthropic and pessimistic themes, often used for the purposes of parody and satire.
-Several of his works have featured goth characters or depictions of the goth subculture for the purpose of satire.
-In an interview on the show The Screen Savers in 2005, Vasquez responded to host Kevin Pereira's comment that fans considered him "a goth king", saying jokingly, "King, yeah, but not goth...
+Vasquez's characters are often highly geometric and thin with heavy black outlines, almost to the point of resembling stick figures.
+The protagonists in his comics are typically mentally unstable characters who live in dysfunctional societies, and whose manias are able to speak to them through inanimate objects.
+His storylines tend to follow a basic dark comedy formula.
+His art style is edgy and eccentric.
+A prevailing theme throughout his artwork is that of smiley faces being drawn in random areas of the comic, evoking an ironic sense of happiness in a world of chaos and darkness.
+Much of his writing conveys misanthropic and pessimistic themes, often for the purposes of parody and satire.
+Several of his works have featured goth characters or depictions of goth subculture for the purpose of satire.
+In a 2005 Screen Savers interview, he responded to host Kevin Pereira's comment that fans considered him "a goth king" by joking, "King, yeah, but not goth...
 I mean, that's arrogant."